rangsimanketkaew/Auto-NWChem/README.md

 ```
 To do this every time you login, each user must permanently append the above command to $PATH in *$HOME/.bashrc* file.
 ```
-echo export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH >> /home/$USER/.bashrc
+echo export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH >> $HOME/.bashrc
 ```
 Then activate the *.bashrc* file
 ```
 source /home/$USER/.bashrc
 ```
-Try to logout and login again, now you can run NWChem via *nwchem*.
+Logout and login again, now you can run NWChem via *nwchem*.

 ## Running the tests

-You can try to run nwchem with example file offered by the developer.
 A ton of input & output files are at **$NWCHEM_TOP/QA/tests** and **$NWCHEM_TOP/examples/**.
 Running NWChem calculation on standalone machine or HPC cluster with OpenMPI parallel using command
 ```
 mpirun -np N nwchem INPUT-FILE.nw >& OUTPUT-FILE.log
 ```